What is Ankylosing Spondylitis?

 PHASE III – Restore Normal Muscle Control & Strength

 Pain has an unfortunate side effect of ‘switching off’ your deep ‘core muscles.
-Researchers have discovered the importance of your muscle recruitment patterns with a normal order of deep, then intermediate and finally superficial muscle firing patterns in normal pain-free people.
+Researchers have discovered the importance of your muscle recruitment patterns with a normal order of deep, intermediate, and finally superficial muscle firing patterns in normal pain-free people.
 Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises specific to your needs.

 PhysioWorks has developed a “Core Stabilisation Program” to assist their patients in regaining normal muscle control.
 Please ask your physio for their advice.